Alb-Ard/dist-sys-dubito-online/docs/report.md

 ### 3. Implementation

-- 3.1: The application(s) will be developed using the Java language and the Swing framework, since they are what the development team are most familiar with.
+- 3.1: The applications will be developed using the Java language and the Swing framework, since they are what the development team are most familiar with.
-- 3.2: The network management will be implemented from scratch, so that the behaviour of the applications can be controlled more precisely.
+- 3.2: The network management will be implemented from scratch, so that the behavior of the applications can be controlled more precisely.

 ## Design